gokul887/CineWatch/README.md

 ## Features

 - **Enhanced Recommendation System**: Provides personalized movie recommendations based on their preferences and viewing history.

-- **User Authentication**: Implements a robust authentication system enabling users to create accounts, log in securely, and curate personalized watchlists for future movie viewing experiences.
+- **User Authentication**: Implements a robust authentication system enabling users to create accounts, log in securely, and curate personalized watchlists for future movie viewing experiences with recommendations.
 - **MERN Stack Application**: Built on the MongoDB-Express-ReactJS-NodeJS stack, ensuring a seamless and responsive user experience.

 ## Installation